Kuan-Liu/Kuan-Liu.github.io/prov.md

 * **It's unclear (neither increasing nor decreasing) for Alberta, British Columbia and Ontario.**
 * **No forecast of R0 for BC due to low number of daily new cases.
 Prediction is not completed if the last daily new case number is under 40.**

 The estimation uncertainly is quite substantial (translate directly to wide credible interval) for British Columbia R0 estimand.
-Thus, the conclusion of probably infection in BC is sensitive to new data on daily new confirmed cases.
+Thus, the conclusion of probable infection in BC is sensitive to new data on daily new confirmed cases.
 Our model conclusion will likely change for BC with new data.

 <br>